skinnylatte/pop21/content/posts/2023-02-23-i-now-have-an-attention-span.md

 It seriously impeded my way of life.
 It got in the way of living, doing, existing.
 I could not remember anything.
 I could not wake up for important tests, meetings, interviews.
 I could not even reliably put a piece of paper in a folder, keep it there, and remember that I had ever done it.

 These days, they call it 'executive dysfunction'.
-But that's a nice term for 'it's your fault until you find a name for it and figure out how to fix it, and get mad that it coudl have been a reasonably easy fix'.
+But that's a nice term for 'it's your fault until you find a name for it and figure out how to fix it, and get mad that it could have been a reasonably easy fix'.

 Oh, I also have ADHD.
 But I'm not sure which came first.
 Am I unable to focus on things because I didn't sleep properly for years, had a severely wonky thyroid gland, or is it a bit of everything?
 I may never know.